Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-The economy and the wider society is it' sort going through a very rapid development.
+The economy and the wider society is you' sort going through a very rapid development.
 And you put the funding pressures on top of that and you end up in an environment where, as somebody described to me recently, um change and transformation is business as usual now.

 00:04:47